JamieFlournoy/java-time-utils/README.md

 ### Gradle Example

-If you are using Gradle 4.x, put this in your build.properties file:
+If you are using Gradle 4.x or 5.x, put this in your build.properties file:

 ```
 // in your build.gradle's repositories {} block:
     mavenCentral();

 // in your build.gradle's dependencies {} block:
-    implementation 'com.pervasivecode:time-utils:0.9'
+    implementation 'com.pervasivecode:time-utils:0.10'

     // or, if you prefer the separated group/name/version syntax:
-    implementation group: 'com.pervasivecode', name: 'time-utils', version: '0.9'
+    implementation group: 'com.pervasivecode', name: 'time-utils', version: '0.10'
 ```